 Machine Learning

 In machine learning, division is used extensively in various algorithms, such as normalization, scaling, and feature extraction.
-For example, when normalizing data, you often divide each value by the maximum value in the dataset to scale the values between 0 and 1.
+As an example, when normalizing data, you often divide each value by the maximum value in the dataset to scale the values between 0 and 1.
 Efficient division operations are crucial for the performance of machine learning models, especially when dealing with large datasets.

 Tips & Expert Advice: Mastering Division Techniques